 Will we ever discover the absolute truth, moral or intellectual, or otherwise?
 Can we ever know the Absolute?

 The Mysticism of Falling into a Black Hole

 The unitive mystical experience can be compared to falling into a black hole.
 When compared this way, it doesn't sound like a nice experience.
 Likewise, for many mystics throughout history, their divine experiences weren't always a merry venture, sometimes encountering hellish realms along the way (see, for example, St. Teresa of Ávila, or St. John of the Cross's Dark Night of the Soul).

-Exactly 500 years ago today, Martin Luther nailed his Ninety-five Theses to a church door that started the Protestant Reformation (31 October 1517).
-What were those "theses” or propositions?
-Might they have any application today?
+Exactly 500 years ago today, October 31, Martin Luther nailed his Ninety-five Theses to a church door that started the Protestant Reformation (31 October 1517).
+What were those "theses"?
+Do they have any applicability today?